collective/collective.developermanual/README.rst

 developer manual used on the site `developer.plone.org <http://developer.plone.org>`_.

-To read the documentation (formatted) in your web browser, please head to `Plone Developer Documentation at readthedocs.org <http://collective-docs.readthedocs.org/en/latest/>`_.
+To read the documentation (formatted) in your web browser, please head to `Plone Developer Documentation <http://developer.plone.org/index.html>`_.

 To learn how to update and manage this documentation and its tools, read `Writing and updating this documentation <http://collective-docs.readthedocs.org/en/latest/reference_manuals/active/writing/writing.html>`_.